-You will study a highly vocational course designed and delivered with the active participation of the industry.
+You will study a course designed and delivered with the active participation of the industry.
 You will learn academic theory in depth, and apply it to the real world.

 This translates into a valuable year-long work placement; modules enriched with live case studies and consultancy projects; and skills training designed to meet the latest marketing trends.

 Through a flexible mix of core and optional modules, you will cover key topics such as strategic marketing, digital business, and consumer behaviour.

 Please rest assured we make all reasonable efforts to provide you with the programmes, services and facilities described.
 However, it may be necessary to make changes due to significant disruption.

 Given the changing nature of the COVID-19 pandemic, the commitments outlined are subject to guidelines that may be in place from time to time.

 View our COVID-19 Study page, which gives information about your Newcastle University study experience for the academic year 2021-22.